 - Stipends of up to $2500 per person*

 - Document access fees or FOIA filing costs

 - Professional fees for production, editing, fact-checking, translation, graphic design, data visualization or story-specific website development

-- Local travel, as allowed under current government restrictions.
+- Travel within the United States, as allowed under current government restrictions.
 Note: Any proposals that include travel funding must include an explanation of how the applicant will both (1) comply with current government travel restrictions and public health best practices and (2) ensure that the project can be completed within one year of grant award.
 Projects that are dependent on travel across national borders are discouraged, and will require additional justification or explanation.

 Ineligible expenses include: